mpandres/updevcamp/content/trackpost/15a-web3.md

 `git diff` can be used to view the changes you have made since your last commit.

+To get started with Git, feel free to follow this interactive tutorial [here](https://try.github.io/levels/1/challenges/)

+You can also follow this much more hands-on [tutorial](https://gitlab.com/braincraft/GitTutorial) developed by [Gian](/authors/gian)

 ## Good VCS practices

 - Keep your commit messages short, and make them imperative - describing the action you have just done.
 For example, say "Add index.html file" instead of "Added index.html file"